 The Five Minute Journal app is based off the bestselling physical journal.
 In the morning you receive specific prompts on your iPhone/Android like:

 Then in the evening, you can answer questions like:

 Additionally, you can add a photo to your post and you'll receive a daily quote that you can share on social media.
 This is an effective structure and covers the key aspects of journaling.
-It's ideal for beginners who are trying to build a regular habit of journaling, but if you're looking to customize entries and prompts, you may need to look elsewhere.
+It's ideal for beginners who are trying to build a regular habit of journaling, but if you're looking to customize entries, prompts, and the cadence; you may need to look elsewhere.

 Day One is a personal journaling app that is available across the entire iOS ecosystem & Android (it even comes with a Mac app).
 This app is much more free-form than structured apps like Friday or the Five Minute Journal; it's a bit more like an open-ended digital diary.

 There's quite a few useful features you may like in Day One: